 - Enlarge the opening at the top of the box where the curtain will rise and fall.

-- Poke a hole on either side of the box near the top and insert a straw.
+- Poke a hole on either side of the box near the top and insert a straw or dowel.

-- Line the bottom of the theater 'floor' with construction paper.
+- Line the bottom of the theater 'floor' with construction paper ( purple paper shown).

-- Place the tissue 'curtain' over the straw as shown in the photo so the design faces the audience and the tab can be managed by the stage hand!
+- Place the tissue 'curtain' over the straw as shown in the photo so the design is visible through the top opening of the tissue box.
+This allows the curtain to face the audience and the tab to be managed by the stage hand!

 View back and front with curtain raised.